Weald Country Park

 How to pay

-Discover the annual Explorer Pass season ticket from just over £1.63 a week to save on multiple visit.
+Discover the annual Explorer Pass from just over £1.63 a week to save on multiple visits to our site and six other Essex Country Parks.

 Money from car parking is ultimately reinvested to maintain the park and protect its wildlife.